GerritCodeReview/plugins_avatars-external/src/main/resources/Documentation/build.md

 Build
 =====

-This plugin is built using Buck.
+This plugin is built in the Gerrit source tree using Bazel.

-Buck
+Bazel
 ----

-From gerrit source directory:
+From the plugin source directory:

 ```
-buck build plugins/avatars-external
+bazel build avatars-external
 ```

-You will find the `avatars-external.jar` file in `buck-out/gen/plugins/avatars-external`.
+You will find the `avatars-external.jar` file in `../../bazel-bin/plugins/avatars-external/avatars-external.jar`.